TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     `GRUB_CMDLINE_LINUX_DEFAULT`.

     Replace <DEVICE-NAME> by the name of the output where the CRT screen is connected (common names: VGA-1, DVI-I-1).
-Asks your `xrandr` to know the name of your available output devices.
+Ask your `xrandr` to know the name of your available output devices and deduce on which your CRT monitor is plugged.

 2. Tell to take in account theses changes: